Static Spacetimes In Higher Dimensional Scalar-Torsion Theories With Non-Minimal Derivative Coupling: Scalar-Torsion Theories in Higher Dimensions

 Ignoring the boundary term and setting $ \delta_eS=0 $, we have

-which is the scalar field equation of motions (the Klein-Gordon equation) in the theory.
+which is the scalar field equation of motion (the Klein-Gordon equation) in the theory.

-As we have seen in \eqref{action}, this theory is indeed not a based curvature theory which implies both \eqref{torsioneom} and \eqref{scalareom} do not contain any curvature of the spacetime.
-Nevertheless, the solution of \eqref{torsioneom} and \eqref{scalareom} describe a spacetime geometry with metric tensor \eqref{tensmet} which might be different from general relativity.
+As we have seen in \eqref{action}, this theory is indeed not a theory based on the curvatures, namely Riemann curvature, Ricci tensor, and Ricci scalar, which implies that both \eqref{torsioneom} and \eqref{scalareom} do not contain such curvatures of the spacetime.
+Nevertheless, the solutions of \eqref{torsioneom} and \eqref{scalareom} describe a spacetime geometry with metric tensor \eqref{tensmet} which might have different pictures from the standard general relativity.
 As an alternative theory of gravity, it is of interest to study the simplest class of solutions, that is, the static spacetimes.
 In the next section we will study these special class of solutions and check whether these solutions might be thought of as black holes.
 If these are physical, then it is sufficient to show the existence of horizon.
 In addition, the asymptotic solutions will be presented and compared to the result in \cite{Yaqin2017comment}.